FAQ

 Do I need to calibrate every session?

 No. Lyrekos stores your calibration result and reuses it automatically.
-You only need to recalibrate if you switch microphones or speakers.
+Calibration is tied to a specific microphone + speaker combination, so you only need to recalibrate if you switch one or both of those.

 Why doesn't my calibration work?

-The three most common causes are: (1) volume is too low for the microphone to pick up the tone — turn it up; (2) the wrong microphone is selected — tap the mic with your fingernail and watch the level meter to confirm; (3) Chrome-wide echo cancellation is enabled — go to chrome://flags, find Chrome-wide echo cancellation, and set it to Disabled, then restart Chrome.
-See Calibration for a full troubleshooting checklist.
+The most common causes are: (1) volume is too low for the microphone to pick up the tone — turn it up; (2) the wrong microphone is selected — tap the mic with your fingernail and watch the level meter to confirm; (3) if you're using Chrome, Chrome-wide echo cancellation may be interfering — disable it in chrome://flags.
+See Calibration for the full troubleshooting checklist.

 Can I use AirPods with Lyrekos?

-Yes, with two important settings: turn Automatic Ear Detection off (otherwise removing an AirPod can interrupt calibration), and set Microphone to Always Left AirPod (so you always know which one to position near your mouth).
-Both are in System Settings → AirPods on macOS.
-Also set Noise Control to Off for the best music fidelity.
+Yes, with one important setting: turn Automatic Ear Detection off (otherwise removing an AirPod can interrupt calibration).
+Use System Settings → AirPods on macOS.

 Why does music sound out of sync?